-Cozy Greens Back Seat Mirror from Cozy Greens.
-This mirror is useful not only for keeping an eye on baby while still in a rear facing car seat, but for providing entertainment as well.
+Cozy Greens Back Seat Mirror from Cozy Greens is an accessory we highly recommend for when your child is still rear facing.
+This mirror is useful not only for keeping an eye on baby while still in a rear-facing car seat but for providing entertainment as well.
 The mirror is held out a few inches from a flat base that fits against the front of the headrest.
 It is all kept secure by two adjustable straps that fit around the headrest vertically and horizontally.
-The surface of the mirror is shatter proof and has a convex shape to provide a wider field of view.
+The mirror itself is made of shatterproof material as well as having a convex shape to provide a wider field of view.
 Adjustable on a pivot, the mirror can be kept in place by a tightening device on the pivot point.
-This mirror is only useable with adjustable headrest which allows the vertical strap to wrap all the way around it.
+This mirror is only usable with adjustable headrest which allows the vertical strap to wrap all the way around it.
 Aside from that, Amazon users seem to love this accessory, claiming that it provides a much clearer reflection than many other back seat mirrors.

 — Juliet Spurrier, MD & Wendy Schmitz

 The Best Infant Car Seats of 2018Have your baby ride in safety and style in their new infant car seat.
 We purchased 15 car seats for infants and put...